unparalleled-js/docs-1/connectors/mssql/best-practices.md

+---
+title: Workato connectors - Introduction
+date: 2019-03-13 12:40:00 Z
+---

 # Best practices when using SQL server
 We compiled a few of our best practices that make your life easier when developing workflows with Workato.
 Read more to learn some crucial tips that result in less bugs and time wasted.
+We've split up these into 2 overarching patterns:
+* Recipe Design patterns
+* Database Design patterns

+## Recipe Design patterns
+Workato contains numerous functionality that makes life easier for you when designing your recipes.
+Through the use of tools such as callable recipes as well as actions such as single row actions as well batch actions, you'll be able to break down  complex processes, create recipes that mimic your current dataflows without decreasing performance and troubleshoot them easily.
+While we do have [general recipe building best practices](/recipes/best-practices-building.md), read on more to find out some of the rules specific to databases that you should keep in mind when building recipes in Workato.

+### Keep conscious and minimise database whenever possible
+This design pattern has applications both when deciding the type of actions as well as the structure of your recipes.
+When designing your recipes, it helps to keep in mind that each database action induces additional load on your servers.
+To minimise strain on your databases, especially when your recipes are in live and part of your operations, removing unnecessary steps and thoughtful use of batch triggers and actions mean your recipes are more sustainable.

-## Deciding when to use batch of rows triggers/actions vs single row triggers/actions
+### Deciding when to use batch of rows triggers/actions vs single row triggers/actions
-While single row triggers/actions can almost always accomplish the same functionality as batch triggers/actions and vice versa, ultimately the decision to use one or the other becomes a matter of business requirements.
-Whilst batch actions offer the ability to improve time efficiency of recipe, reduce the number of operations required per run and load on servers, there exists a trade-off between the flexibility since batch actions that do fail, fail on a batch level.
+While single row triggers/actions can almost always accomplish the same functionality as batch triggers/actions and vice versa, ultimately the decision to use one or the other becomes a matter of business requirements and design considerations.
+Batch triggers/actions reduce the load on your servers by batching up to a 100 records into a single call offering the ability to improve time efficiency of recipe, reduce the number of operations required per run and load on servers, there exists a trade-off between the flexibility since batch actions that do fail, fail on a batch level.

 When examined, most workflows with applicable batch triggers/actions can be accomplished in 3 ways:
 <table class="unchanged rich-diff-level-one">